-Fintech – What does the current Fintech regulatory framework in the U.A.E. do to help the Fintech industry?
+What does the current Fintech Regulatory Framework in the UAE

 The UAE has been stimulating growth and innovation since His Highness Sheikh Mohammed bin Rashid Al Maktoum, the Vice-President and Prime Minister of the UAE and Ruler of Dubai, announced the National Innovation Strategy in October 2014.
 This announcement set in motion plans that would bring about making the UAE one of the most innovative nations in the world.